Episodic video game: Single-player episodic gaming

 Minerva is a single-player modification that has adopted an episodic development structure.
 It is one of the first mods to do so for Valve's Half-Life 2.

 Turner Broadcasting's GameTap has made large investments in episodic game development.
 The online game service's first episodic game, Sam & Max, was co-published with Telltale Games.
 Each episode premiered on GameTap 14 days before becoming available on the Telltale Games web site.
 GameTap's second foray into episodic games was monthly content deliveries for Myst Online: Uru Live an online massive multiplayer game by Cyan Worlds.
 In February, GameTap announced a third episodic game, Galactic Command: Echo Squad, developed in conjunction with 3000AD.
 Their most recently announced game, the 24 episode American McGee's Grimm, was announced in May 2007 for an early 2008 launch.
 GameTap's VP of content, Ricardo Sanchez, has written for sites like Gamasutra and GameDaily and presented at the D.I.C.E.
 Summit on the subject.
 His "Three Laws of Episodics" lay out rules by which GameTap determines whether a title is episodic or not, and rules out Bone and Half-Life 2 Episodes due to the unknown duration of time between episodes.

 Dimps and Sonic Team created the episodic video game, Sonic the Hedgehog 4 for various formats, the first episode of which was released in October 2010, with Episode 2 released in May 2012.
 A third episode was planned, but was canceled.

+Joey Drew Studios Inc. released Chapter 1 of the horror game ‘’Bendy and the Ink Machine‘’ for free on Game Jolt and itch.io in February 2017.
+There were four additional paid chapters.
+Chapter 2 released on Game Jolt itch.io and Steam (alongside Chapter 1 on Steam) in April 2017, Chapter 3 released in September 2017, Chapter 4 released in April 2018, and Chapter 5 was released as part of the complete edition in October 2018.

+Glowstick Entertainment created their first horror game ‘’Dark Deception‘’, releasing on Steam with Chapter 1 releasing in September 2018, Chapter 2 in January 2019, Chapter 3 in June 2019, Chapter 4 in September 2021, and Chapter 5 is scheduled to be released in 2026.

+Mob Entertainment created their first horror game, ‘’Poppy Playtime‘’ releasing on Steam with Chapter 1 in October 2021, Chapter 2 in May 2022, Chapter 3 in January 2024, Chapter 4 in January 2025, And Chapter 5 being scheduled for 2026.

 Telltale's episodic adventure games inspired Roy and Ronen Gluzman to revive their popular Israeli video game franchise Piposh with a four-part 2019 entry.